calumgrant/logical/docs/worklist.md

 2. Start at the "query" and perform a search through all evaluation steps, marking each step as "visited".
 When you reach a step that's already visited, mark it as "recursive".
 Then on the way back through the depth-first search, mark those steps as "recursive loop" as well.
 3. Predicates that are flagged as recursive.

+- What if something is recursive in one evaluation but not another??
+Need to do it on a per-predicate basis.

 ## Refactoring
 - Implement a `ChainedEvaluation` class that exposes `Next`?